NASA-AMMOS/slim/docs/guides/software-lifecycle/continuous-testing/README.md

 #### 1.2 Unit Testing

 In this section you'll want to explain how unit tests are structured within your project, including where they are stored (e.g., /tests/unit), and how frequently they are run.
 Mention the unit testing framework you're using (e.g., Jest, NUnit), and provide guidelines or a link to best practices for writing unit tests.
-This section is important for ensuring that new contributors understand how to write and run unit tests in your project.
+This section is important for ensuring new contributors understand how to write and run unit tests in your project.

 Include specifics about your testing setup in this template section as follows: